The ultimate Scotland Guide

 Renting car?

-I have to mention that we didn’t rent our car for the first two days that we spent in Edinburgh, because everything is accessible by foot.
-We only took the car to drive up to the Highlands.
+I should mention that we didn’t rent our car for the first two days we spent in Edinburgh, since everything in the city is easily accessible on foot.
+Edinburgh is super walkable and it’s actually more convenient without a car.
+We only picked up the rental when we were ready to head up to the Highlands—and that’s when having a car really paid off!

 Driving conditions?

-Driving on the left side of the road.
-I mean for most people, this is not normal and so it wasn’t for me.
-I had to remind myself constantly that I had to drive on the left side of the road.
-The worst part was in the city itself, especially in the roundabouts.
+Driving on the left side of the road, now that was an adventure.
+For most people, it’s not exactly second nature, and it definitely wasn’t for me.
+I had to constantly remind myself to stay left, stay left.
+The trickiest part was definitely navigating roundabouts in the city.

 Currency & Costs?